 A: In partnership with Shanghai Jiao Tong University (SJTU), the University of Illinois at Urbana-Champaign is offering an exciting new undergraduate/graduate combined program for qualified Juniors enrolled in Biomedical Engineering at SJTU.
 After completing three years at SJTU, admitted students will spend their final undergraduate year of study at Illinois.
 Classes taken during that fourth year — including completion of a senior design project — will be applied toward the students’ Bachelor of Science degree from SJTU, at the discretion of and according to the policies and standards established by SJTU.

-Students then will be able to stay for an extra year for the purpose of earning an M.Eng. in Bioengineering degree from Illinois.
+Students then will be able to stay for an extra year for the purpose of earning an Master of Engineering (M.Eng.) in Bioengineering degree from Illinois.
 The bachelor’s degree will be awarded by SJTU, and the M.Eng. will be awarded by Illinois.
 Students participating in the program must satisfy all degree requirements of the institution granting the degree in order to successfully complete the program.

 Q: Why should I enroll in the 3+2 program?

 A: Students who enroll in the 3+2 degree program will be able to complete their undergraduate degree at the University of Illinois at Urbana-Champaign through the Department of Bioengineering in the College of Engineering.
 The College is ranked consistently in the top engineering schools in the United States and is recognized internationally as one of the premier schools from which to earn degrees in engineering.